knuesel/callisto/src/reading/rich-object.typ

   return precedence.find(f => f in available)
 }

-// XXX
-// Process a "rich" object, which can be available in multiple formats.
+// Preprocess a "rich" object, which can be available in multiple formats.
+// The item is a dict with at least 'data' and 'metadata' fields, with 'data'
-// The item-data and item-metadata arguments are dicts keyed by MIME types.
+// a dict keyed by MIME types.
 // Can return none if item is available only in unsupported formats (and
 // ignore-wrong-format is true) or if the item is empty (data dict empty in
 // notebook JSON).
 #let preprocess(item, ctx: none) = {
-  // Ignore item with no format
-  if item.data.len() == 0 { return none }
+  // Ignore item with no format (data dict empty) if item.data.len() == 0 { return none }
   // Choose format
   let fmt = pick-format(item.data.keys(), precedence: ctx.cfg.format)